 The Benefits of Almond Flour

 Almond flour is also high in nutrients and very easy to use.
-Perhaps the best benefit of almond flour is that it contains a near-identical nutrient profile as whole almonds.
+Perhaps the best benefit of is that it contains a near-identical nutrient profile as whole almonds.
 This is noteworthy, because almonds have more nutrients per serving than any other nut.

 To start with, almond flour has polyunsaturated fats, which provide essential omega-3 fatty acids.
 Omega-3s are needed for clotting blood, brain cell growth, protecting your heart, and lowering the risk of stroke.

 In a typical serving, almond flour contains 11 grams of fat, with 7 grams being heart-healthy monounsaturated fats, and less than 1 gram of saturated fat.
-Almond flour also has a nice dose of vitamin E, which is a great antioxidant.
+This flour also has a nice dose of vitamin E, which is a great antioxidant.

 If you are worried about your blood sugar, you will be happy to know that almond flour is low in sugar and high in protein.
 All of these points make it a much better alternative than conventional flours.
-If you have the choice, always opt for blanched almond flour instead of unblanched.
+If you have the choice, always opt for blanched flour instead of unblanched.
 Many users have reported problems or issues with the unblanched varieties.

 Almond Flour vs. Almond Meal

 Though both products are on the market, and sometimes sold separately, there are slight differences between almond meal and almond flour.
-For starters, almond meal is a little coarser, while almond flour is finely ground.
+For starters, almond meal is a little coarser, while the flour is finely ground.
 One turn-off that is fairly common is the visible leftover skin, which can be found in the almond meal.

 The almond flour will not have the skin, as it is usually blanched.
 This is important to note for health reasons, as the protective chemicals are found in the almond’s skin.
-In general, almond flour is best for lighter-texture items (like a Paleo cake) while other recipes can use either almond flour or almond meal (think breads, pancakes, Paleo cookies, etc.)
+In general, almond flour is best for lighter-texture items (like a Paleo cake) while other recipes can use either flour or meal (think breads, pancakes, Paleo cookies, etc.)

 Almond Flour vs. Coconut Flour